Kaustubh-Wadagavi/Readme-file-of-os-test-ng/README.md

 |**File Name**       |           **Description**
 |--------------------|--------------------------------------------------------------------------------------------------------------------------------------------
-| config.json        |           It contains the server URL, Users, and DB JSON objects.
-(Check the "config.json Properties Table" for more information about
+| 1. config.json     |           It contains the server URL, Users, and DB JSON objects.
+(Check the "config.json Properties Table" for more information)
-|                    |           properties and their description)
-| data.csv           |           This file contains the test cases.
+| 2. data.csv        |           This file contains the test cases.
-| os_fresh.zip       |           The zip file contains the $os-fresh.sql file.
+| 3. os_fresh.zip    |           The zip file contains the $os-fresh.sql file.
 In this file, the extra table's schema and test data available.
-| suite.xml          |           This file contains the paths of required files to run the suite.
+| 4. suite.xml       |           This file contains the paths of required files to run the suite.
+(Check the "suite.xml Properties Table" for more information)

 ### How to setup source-code?